MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`batchingBasedOnAgentsOption`** - **Batch options**<br>
 `string`.
 Optional.
 Use when `distributionBatchType = basedOnTestCases`.
 Allowed values: `autoBatchSize` (Automatically determine the batch size), `customBatchSize` (Specify a batch size).
 Default value: `autoBatchSize`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Simple batching based on the number of tests and agents participating in the test run.
+Specifies simple batching based on the number of tests and agents participating in the test run.
 When the batch size is automatically determined, each batch contains `(total number of tests / number of agents)` tests.
 If a batch size is specified, each batch will contain the specified number of tests.
 <!-- :::editable-content-end::: -->
 <br>